Salo7a/food-order-app/README.md

 # Food Ordering App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a test of various react basic concepts, including hooks & context.

 ## Available Scripts